 Limitation of supernetting over subnetting:

-- All the network in supernet must be using the same IP address class.
+- All the networks in the supernet must be using the same IP address class.

-- As it is an aggregating process, it does not make sense to apply on the single network.
+- As it is an aggregating process, it does not make sense to apply on a single network.

 Difference Between Subnetting and Supernetting:

-Refer following IP address classes diagram with host and network identifiers bits.
+Refer the following IP address classes diagram with host and network identifiers bits.